There are several types of cloth nappies.

 - buying plenty of nappies so that you can wait for a full load of washing without running out of clean nappies

-- hanging nappies to dry, instead of using a clothes dryer
+- hanging nappies to dry on the line, instead of using a clothes dryer

 - not using fabric softener

 - using a front-loading washing machine, which will use less water